Teplizumab: Can We Delay the Onset of Type 1?

 What does this mean in the diabetes community?

 During the Open Public Hearing that helped influence the EMDAC’s decision, diabetes community leaders and organizations provided input, shared perspectives, and advocated for approval.
 The experts talked compellingly about the benefit of a two-year delay in diabetes diagnosis and what that would mean with regards to health.
-Several endocrinologists described the burdens of managing diabetes despite improvements in medications and technology, and the unmet needs that are still present in type 1 treatment regimens.
+Several endocrinologists described the burdens of managing diabetes despite improvements in medications and technology, and the unmet needs that are still present.
 The speakers included:

 Dr. Mark Atkinson (University of Florida)